The Prophet ﷺ said, "The best words are the Words of Allah"

 Dua’a Prayer to ask Allah (SWT) for something that you want or need.
 Du'aa can be said in one's own language.

 Eid Al-Adha This is the Islamic holiday commemorating the willingness of the Prophet Ibrahim (AS) to sacrifice his son Isma'il.
 The holiday falls on the 10th day of the Islamic month of Dhu al-Hijjah and lasts for four days.
 Celebrations start after the descent of the Hajj from Mount Arafat (a hill east of Mecca), which is part of the rituals in Hajj.

 Eid Al-Fitr This is the Islamic holiday following the month of Ramadan.
 It lasts three days.

 Fajr This is the first compulsory prayer of the day to be given after daybreak but before sunrise; Two ruk’ah in length.
-Its exact time varies for each geographic location, so it’s necessary to obtain a prayer calendar for your local area.
+Its exact time varies for each geographic location, so it’s necessary to obtain a for your local area.

 Fatwa A decisive Islamic law which gives a ruling on various matters.
 The necessity for this is usually modern issues, which came about after the time of the Prophet (SAW).
 Rulings are made by Islamic scholars based on evidences in Qur’an and Sunnah.

 Ghusl A full methodical bath/cleansing following menstruation, cessation of post-natal bleeding, sexual intercourse or semen discharge.
 Also recommended to be done on Friday before Salat al-Jummah.
 See the Prayer page for a video which details its performance.